nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Installation

-To get started with content module you will first need to install the module using npm or yarn.
+To get started with content module we will first need to install the module using npm or yarn.

 ```bash
 npm install @nuxt/content